T-Gopinath/Docs/Spring-SpringBoot-Micro.md

 ____________________________________________________________________________
  ### Q) How can you enable and use asynchrounous method in a spring boot app ?

+      To enable and use asynchronous methods in a Spring Boot application, you use Spring’s @Async support.
+This allows a method to run in a separate thread, freeing up the main thread to handle other tasks — improving scalability and responsiveness, especially for I/O-bound operations.

 ____________________________________________________________________________
  ### Q) Describe how you would secure sensitive data in a Spring Boot application that is accessed by multiple users with different roles ?